-Consistent with the statutory and regulatory requirements referenced in this section, non-RDS plans may make the determination of creditable coverage either by (1) determining whether the actuarial value of the coverage equals or exceeds the actuarial value of DS Part D coverage, demonstrated through generally accepted actuarial principles, or (2) using the revised simplified determination methodology.
-In accordance with the requirements at § 423.884(a)(1), any entity applying for the RDS cannot use the revised simplified determination methodology, and instead must make an annual determination of actuarial value in accordance with the requirements at § 423.884(d).
+Consistent with the statutory and regulatory requirements referenced in this section, non-RDS group health plans may make the determination of creditable coverage either by (1) determining whether the actuarial value of the coverage equals or exceeds the actuarial value of DS Part D coverage, demonstrated through generally accepted actuarial principles, or (2) for CY 2026 only, using either the existing simplified determination methodology or the revised simplified determination methodology.
+In accordance with the requirements at § 423.884(a)(1), any entity applying for the RDS cannot use the existing or revised simplified determination methodology, and instead must make an annual determination of actuarial value in accordance with the requirements at § 423.884(d).